pedrolucaspalma/Cal.js/README.md

 ##### Login

 User login is made in a similar way, in the sense that form element values are sent using `POST` request (endpoint `/login`).
-In this case, if the login is succssesfull the server sends the client a response containing the user's Id on the database, that is stored in localStorage for future usage.
+In this case, if the login is succssesfull the server sends the client a response containing the user's JWT, wich will be stored in localStorage for future usage.
 If no errors are thrown, the user is redirected to Main page.

-Later on I pretend to insert JWT authentication to this.
-It should work like this:
-- The `/login` route controller/service will now also return a JWT on the response body.
-- Once the token is received on the client via the server response, it is stored in localStorage or cookies.
-- A new middleware will be included (ensureUserAuthenticated). ensureUserAuthenticated will be added in each existing route that uses a main functionality (Creating new events, editing events and listing events), being called before the main functionality controller.
-- This middleware will get a JWT from the request sent by the client and check if the token is valid.
-If it isn't, it throws an error that should redirect the client to the login page.
-- If it is valid, it calls the next controller to receive handle the request.

 ##### Main Page

+From now on, every request sent to the server will have a "Authorization" header, containing "Bearer + (user's JWT)".
+This is much more secure than the last solution I implemented for the login, and is the only information (besides the user's registered name) that is saved on localStorage now.

 ###### On Login/Logout

-- After the login, the app will have the user's Name and database ID stored on localStorage.
+- After the login, the app will have the user's Name and JWT stored on localStorage.
     - The user's name will only be used to be inserted in the greeting `h2` tag.
-    - The user's database ID will be sent on every request to the server with the `GET` method and `/userevents/` endpoint, being passed on the URL.
-I will explain more of this request on the next section.
+    - As stated in the previous section, the user's JWT is sent on every request made to the server.
 - The logout button simply clears the user's data on localStorage and redirect's him back to login page.

 ###### Listing events

-Event listing is made by sending a request to the server with the `GET` method and `/userevents/` endpoint, being passed on the URL.
+Event listing is made by sending a request to the server with the `GET` method and `/userevents/` endpoint.
 This returns a response containing a list of events and each events respective ID.
 The events are then appended to the event list with Javascript DOM, and the page is reloaded.

 Alongside each event there is a green and a red button.
 The edit button contains a `onclick` attribute with a call to the `openModalForEdition` function, and passing all the event's information (including its Id) as paramaters.
 The remove button calls has a `onclick` attribute with a call to the `removeEvent`, passing only the event Id as a argument.